telerik/winforms-docs/knowledge-base/gridview-copy-cell-row.md

 |Product Version|Product|Author|
 |----|----|----|
 |2019.2.618|RadGridView for WinForms|[Nadya Karaivanova]|

 ## Description

-A common requirement is to copy selected cell value or to copy selected row value in **RadGridView**.
-This article shows how to achieve this funcionality in custom context menu, so when Right click in the **RadGridView**, the context menu opens and you have copy cell/row functionality implemented.
-After selecting one of these, you can paste the content anywhere you need to (in Notepad or Excel for example).
+A common requirement is to copy the selected cell value or to copy the selected row value in **RadGridView**.
+This article shows how to achieve this funcionality in a custom context menu, so when right click in the **RadGridView**, the context menu opens, and you have copy cell/row functionality implemented.
+After selecting one of these, you can paste the content anywhere you need to (in Notepad or Excel, for example).

 ![radgridview-copy-cell-row](images/radgridview-copy-cell-row.gif)

 ## Solution

-In order to achieve this functionality you should create a [custom context menu]({%slug winforms/gridview/context-menus/custom-context-menus%}) in the **RadGridView** and add two **RadMenuItems**.
-Once the menu object has been initialized and populated with menu items, it is ready to be attached to the RadGridView.
+To achieve this functionality, you should create a [custom context menu]({%slug winforms/gridview/context-menus/custom-context-menus%}) in **RadGridView** and add two **RadMenuItems**.
+Once the menu object has been initialized and populated with menu items, it is ready to be attached to the **RadGridView**.
 To do that, you should subscribe to the **ContextMenuOpening** event and set the custom context menu to be displayed instead of the default one.

 ####  Setup the Context Menu